Disappointment is difficult.

 The truth: My breathing had been off for most of the time and it is something I need to take more seriously.
 My mind went back and forth in its own obstacle course of misery from… "What the hell is going on?
 I am so sick of being sick!
 Why the F do I want to do this?"
 To thoughts in the brief moments of non nausea of… "Hell yeah, I love trail, the woods, lots of rocks and climbs in the moonlight with flickers of headlamps moving ahead of me in the distance, with the sounds of animals in route and leaves snapping.
 Take in every ounce to enjoy this moment!
 Maybe I can still make cut-off!
 These aid station workers were right to put me back out there and I am grateful that they acted as my crew!"

 This year's Grindstone adventure was not the epic adventure I had looked forward to.
 On one hand it really, really sucked, and yet I had to make lemonade out of it and go for a hike later in the day and enjoy Virginia's mountains with my husband since I had dragged him out there.
 I didn't cry about the outcome.
-I was still stunned with the short jaunt through the woods — I mean highly technical rock hell hole that the first 22 miles is.
-It was our first time away together since having kids 11 years ago.
+I was still stunned with the short jaunt through the woods — I mean highly technical rock hell hole that the first 22 miles is and the sluggish next 16 miles.
+This was my husband and mine first time away together since having kids 11 years ago.
 My day completely changed unexpectedly and it's something I tell my kids they have to adapt for.
+It's something that ultra delivers every time.

 So when I talked to my mountain, it replied back, "Not the way you want it today."

-But you can bet, that when I do cross that line again, I am going to appreciate it so much more.
+When I do cross that line again, I am going to appreciate it so much more.
 I let myself mourn for one week in this disappointment of this race outcome, and today I hit the road again however it grinds me up.
-Breath in, breath out.
+Breath in, breath out…with one foot in front of the other.

 |Larger rock traversing that I actually enjoyed the most between mile 31 and 37.
 Grateful for this section.|